THINGS TO DO IN BELFAST

 The stunning Hatfield bar above is one of Belfast's oldest pubs, and designed in the same style as the famous Crown bar in Great Victoria Street.

-While Ormeau Road itself is quite a busy street, living in the Ormeau Road area is sought after due to its proximity to Ormeau Park, cafes, restaurants, and access to a variety of schools.
-All those amenities make it a good place to live.
+While Ormeau Road itself can be a busy thoroughfare, the surrounding area is highly sought after thanks to its close proximity to Ormeau Park, a great selection of cafés and restaurants, and easy access to a range of schools.
+These amenities make it a genuinely attractive and convenient place to live.

 Ormeau is french for 'young elms'!